cannonerd/testExample/README.md

-when you have installed all the necessary android sDKk parts it is time to create the emulator.
+when you have installed all the necessary android sDK parts it is time to create the emulator.

 ./android list targets
 will give you a list of possible android targets.